Judecoin/judecoin/README.md

 Important announcements, software updates, release notes, and upgrade information should be checked through official Judecoin resources.

-For updates, please refer to the [Judecoin Blog / Updates](https://www.judecoin.info/community-news).
+For updates, please refer to the [Judecoin Community News](https://www.judecoin.info/community-news).

 Users, wallet operators, node operators, and service providers should keep their software updated according to official release guidance.